tablelandnetwork/jeti/README.md

 # Background

 The Tableland project provides a zero-config Typescript/Javascript SDK that make it easy to interact with the Tableland network from Ethereum-based applications.
-The [`@tableland/jeti`](https://github.com/tablelandnetwork/js-tableland-ipfs) SDK builds on that, allowing using to easily add IPFS data to tableland, and read the data from tableland.
+The [`@tableland/jeti`](https://github.com/tablelandnetwork/js-tableland-ipfs) SDK builds on that, allow you to easily add IPFS data to tableland, and read the data from tableland.

 Simply import the library, connect to the Tableland network, and you are ready to start creating and updating tables.